-The results of the Examination shall be termed "passed“ or „not passed“.
+(1) The results of the Examination shall be „passed“ or „not passed“.

-A record is to be kept of the progress of the examination, showing the subjects and the results of the examination.
+(2) A record is to be kept of the process of the examination, showing the subjects and the results of the examination.

-If the candidate withdraws from the examination before the first examination paper, the fees paid shall be reimbursed after deduction of any costs incurred by the Society.
+(1) If the candidate withdraws from the examination before the first examination test, the fees paid shall be reimbursed after deduction of any costs incurred by the Society.

-If the candidate withdraws from the examination after this point in time, provided that the reason for withdrawal is not "force majeure“, the examination shall be regarded as „not passed“.
-In such a case, the candidate has no claim to reimbursement of the examination fees.
+(2) If the candidate withdraws from the examination after this point in time, provided that the reason for withdrawal is not an event of „force majeure“, the examination shall be regarded as „not passed“.
+In such a case, the candidate has no claim for reimbursement of the examination fees.

 Whoever does not pass the examination may repeat it only once, however not before one year has elapsed.

-The examination fees for the first examination and for a repeat examination (each) are
+(1) The examination fees for the first examination and for a repeat examination are:

 - for each further special subject: € 600,-.

-The place of the examination and the date of the oral examination shall be determined by the Examining Board.
+The place of the examination and the date of the oral examination shall be determined by the Chairperson of the Examining Board.

 A certificate is awarded for a passed examination, signed by the President of the Society and the Chairperson of the Examining Board.

-The Examining Board may waive a written examination according to Article 5, if there seems to be no need for after presentation of written documents of the applicant (publications, probationary expert reports).
+(1) The Examining Board may waive a written examination according to Article 5, if there appears to be no need for it after presentation of written documents of the applicant (publications, probationary expert reports).

-Instead of the formal oral examination according to Article 6 an admission conversation may be conducted, preferably in the course of a congress or meeting of the GFS and serving the purpose of Article 1.
+(2) Instead of a formal oral examination according to Article 6 an admission conversation may be conducted, preferably in the course of a congress or a meeting of the Society and serving the purpose of Article 1.

-When a written examination is waived the examination fee is fixed to € 300,00 for one special subject and € 200,00 for each further special subject, deviat from Article 10.
+(3) When a written examination is waived the examination fee is fixed to € 300,00 for one special subject and € 200,00 for each further special subject, deviant from Article 10

 changed on 23 June 1999